shunjiewang/liplabel-ui/README.md

 # LipLabeler
-A GUI tool for labeling lip aperture for experimental phonetic studies.
+A GUI tool for labeling lip aperture for experimental phonetics.